ta-data-mexpt/project-data-extraction/README.md

 ## Content
 - Twitter API conection
 - Bigrams for a pool of words from 2k tweets
-- Aentiment analysis for 2k tweets
+- Sentiment analysis for 2k tweets

 <a name="project-description"></a>